msp1974/homeassistant-jlrincontrol/README.md

 **Note 3**: This sensor shows all returned data for attributes, statuses and position as device attribute data.
 See recipes for how to use this in your automations or template sensors.
 By default it is not enabled and can be enabled in config options.

-Also, due to lack of a fleet of Jaguars and LandRovers/RangeRovers (donations welcome!), there maybe issues with some models not supporting some funtions.
-Please raise an issue for these and say what vehcile you have and post the log.
+Also, due to lack of a fleet of Jaguars and LandRovers/RangeRovers (donations welcome!), there maybe issues with some models not supporting some functions.
+Please raise an issue for these and say what vehicle you have and post the log.

 # Sample Images